ACCESS-Community-Hub/access-cm3-paper-1/README.md

 For option 1, follow the steps below but omit the branch steps (e.g., step 2 and 7) For option 2, carry out all steps below.
 For more detailed instruction see section below _How to set up a local copy of `access-cm3-paper-1` repo and create a notebook on a branch_

- 1. Clone this repository locally
+ 1. Clone the `access-cm3-paper-1` repository locally
  2. Make a new branch with your name `git checkout -b username`
  3. `cd` into `notebooks/polished-python/`
  4. Copy the example notebook, and start hacking away (see `Notebooks` section below for the details)